Order on WhatsApp +91 9625689172

 How to do it: Simply observe your honey jar over time — days, weeks, or months.

-Pure honey is a supersaturated sugar solution, meaning it has more dissolved sugar than water can normally hold.
-Over time, this sugar naturally forms crystals and makes the honey thick or solid.
-Honey that stays perfectly liquid for years has probably been over-processed.
+Pure honey is a supersaturated sugar solution — over time, natural glucose forms crystals and makes honey thick or solid.
+Honey that stays perfectly liquid for months or years has likely been heat-processed.
+Natural crystallisation creates a somewhat uniform, granular texture.

-What pure honey does: Crystallizes naturally within weeks to months — forming a uniform, granular, creamy texture.
 The colour often lightens slightly during crystallisation.

+What pure honey does: Crystallises naturally within weeks to months — forming a uniform, granular, creamy texture.

 What fake honey does: Remains perfectly liquid for months and years without any crystallisation.
 Or crystallises in strange, uneven patterns.